prolsen/solana-dfir/README.md

 # Solana DFIR Tools

-The beginning of a set of single purpose.
-This is mostly a way for me to learn the Rust programming language.
+The beginning of a set of single purpose tools that can be used to perform investigations on the Solana Blockchain.

+Having said that, this is mostly a way for me to learn the Rust programming language.

 # Usage